adamsilver/adamsilver.io-jekyll/_posts/2017-10-16-but-sometimes-buttons-look-like-links.md

 Start buttons stand out.
 They also look different to GDS’s standard submit button.
 The start button is slightly bigger and has an arrow.
 The arrow suggests the user is going to be taken to a new flow.

 There is a difference, but it’s subtle, and could be lost on users (more on this shortly).
 First, [submit buttons shouldn’t have a hand cursor](/articles/buttons-shouldnd-have-a-hand-cursor/).
-In doing so, the hand helps those with a pointing device to promote the affordance of a link.
+In doing so, the hand (pointer) helps those with a pointing device to promote the affordance of a link.

 Second, we need to make them less button-y and more link-y.
 To do this we could use a combination of whitespace, size and other visual treatment to make sure they stand out.
 Like using the right cursor, an underline would probably help.